Capouis/blog/_posts/2015-05-04-Some Schedules Before September.md

    Also, before finding a more effective way to record the knowledge, I will continue to use github.io as home to recore and share what I learn and what I consider.
 Take a gradtitude for your support!

-#Python
+* #Python
 ```
-1. Use python to solve the problems in 'leetcode'(Complete the 'first hundred Pros').
+1. Use python to solve the problems in `leetcode`(Complete the `first hundred Pros`).
-2. Realize the simple projects in 'python book'.
+2. Realize the simple projects in `python book`.
-3. View 'stack overflow' and answer the questions in the part of python.
+3. View `stack overflow` and answer the questions in the part of python.
 ```

-#Algorithm
+* #Algorithm
 ```
-1.Complete the 'white book's algorithm and homework.
+1.Complete the `white book`'s algorithm and homework.
-2.Foucs energy on 'Dynamic programming' and 'Search' and 'graph'.
+2.Foucs energy on 'Dynamic programming' and `Search` and `graph`.
-3.Write no less than '50 prob sloving reports'.
+3.Write no less than `50 prob sloving reports`.
 ```